 Bichon Poodle Temperament

-The Bichon Poodle is a smart, active dog since both breeds are intelligent, especially the Poodle, and have quite a lot of energy.
+The Bichon Poodle is a smart, active dog since both parent breeds are intelligent, especially the Poodle, and have quite a lot of energy.

 Quick to learn, they should be easy to train but require plenty of mental and physical stimulation, or they could become destructive.

-Bichon Poodle mixes are extremely friendly and affectionate dogs who love to please their owners and get along with everyone, including other pets and children.
+Temperament will very even between dogs of the same breed but generally, Bichon Poodle mixes are extremely friendly and affectionate dogs who love to please their owners and get along with everyone, including other pets and children.

 Traits to Watch Out For

-However, they do suffer from separation anxiety if left alone for extended periods and tend to get nervous in stressful situations.
+These little dogs do suffer from separation anxiety if left alone for extended periods and tend to get nervous in stressful situations.